idristrades/bankruptcy-news-scraper/README.md

 # SEARCH QUERY #

-It runs from July 1st, 2022 to now (update the date adter since so you get the most recent articles only) Feel free to add new keywords and users for more articles.
+It runs from July 1st, 2022 to now (update the date so you get the most recent articles) Feel free to add new keywords and/or users for more articles.
+Less is more.